funvill/funvill.github.io/_posts/2010-06-28-spoils-of-war.md

 	<li>2 or more players</li>
 </ul>
 <strong>How to Play This Game</strong>
 Each player takes turns being the bank.
 The players place bets againts the banker for one round.
-One player (usually the player to the bank€™s left) rolls the 3 dice.
+One player (usually the player to the bank&quot;s left) rolls the 3 dice.
 If the total of the dice is higher then 10 the players win and the banker pays out an equal amount to there bets.
 If the player rolls a 10 or less, the banker wins and takes the players bets.

 The banker is always at a disadvantage and hustlers try and avoid taking up the position.